GMLC-TDC/HELICS/docs/configuration/Federate.md

 The specific different kinds of Federates define the patterns for different elements.
 ValueFederates define the interfaces for publications and Input mechanisms.
 MessageFederates define interfaces for endpoints and the basic Federate contains API's for interacting with Filters

 Filters can be configured via files the following is an example of a JSON file.
 TOML configuration files are also supported.
-[Examples](https://github.com/GMLC-TDC/HELICS-Examples/tree/bdbdf4/example_files)
+You can find [examples here](https://github.com/GMLC-TDC/HELICS-Examples/tree/bdbdf4/example_files)

 ```

 "filters":[